Skip to content

 commodity: Power,

-is_exogenous (simulate the node endogenously or use a pre-set price?): False,
+is_exogenous (to simulate the node endogenously or use a pre-set price): False,

 price**: [3 EUR/MWh, 2.4 EUR/MWh, 1 EUR/MWh, …],